padcom/grails-routing/README.md

 Camel Components
 ================
 Apache Camel has a wide variety of built-in Components for message delivery, such as JMS, SMTP, Web Services and Jabber.
-Take a look at the Apache Camel documentation for a comprehensive list.
+Take a look at the [Apache Camel documentation](http://camel.apache.org/components.html) for a comprehensive list.
 By default the following components are included:

-`camel-groovy`
+`camel-groovy`, `camel-stream`

-`camel-stream`
+Including further components is as easy as adding a reference to the BuildConfig.groovy file as follows:

-Including further components is as easy as adding a reference to the BuildConfig.groovy file as follows: runtime("org.apache.camel:camel-ftp:2.12.1")
+`runtime("org.apache.camel:camel-ftp:2.12.1")`
 This will include full support for `ftp://` endpoints in your application's routing facilities.
 For a complete list of available components see the Apache Camel documentation

 Integration with Quartz plugin
 ===============================
 Services and controllers are not the only artifacts capable of sending messages to through the Camel router.
-Once you install the grails-quartz plugin your jobs will be capable of sending messages just like your services and controllers do.
-This facility is unique to this plugin and is as of this moment not available in the original grails-camel plugin.
+Once you install the `grails-quartz` plugin your jobs will be capable of sending messages just like your services and controllers do.
+This facility is unique to this plugin and is as of this moment not available in the original `grails-camel` plugin.

 Ready to use examples